larryms/MCW-Linux-lift-and-shift/Hands-on lab/Before the HOL.md

 2. Click on **+NEW**, and in the search box type in **Visual Studio Community 2017 on Windows Server 2016 (x64)** and press enter.
 Click the Visual Studio Community 2017 image running on Windows Server 2016 and with the latest update.

-3. In the returned search results, click the image name
+3. In the returned search results, click the image name.

     ![In the Everything blade, the search field displays Visual Studio Community 2017 on Windows Server 2016 (x64).
 Under Results, Visual Studio Community 2017 on Windows Server 2016 (x64) is selected.](images/Setup/image4.png "Everything blade")

-4. In the Marketplace solution blade, at the bottom of the page keep the deployment model set to **Resource Manager**, and click **Create**
+4. In the Marketplace solution blade, at the bottom of the page keep the deployment model set to **Resource Manager**, and click **Create**.

     ![Resource Manager displays in the Select a deployment model field.](images/Setup/image5.png "Select a deployment model field")